DITAS-Project/SDK-Blueprint/README.md

   - or by updating an existing one, specified by the attribute `blueprint` in the configuration file, with the command `update`.
 This command edit only the sections that are mentioned in the configuration file.

+5. Once the blueprint is generated, it can be published into ICCS repository by executing the command `publish`.

+6. The blueprint can be unpublished by executing the command `unpublish`.

 ##### BP generation of existing VDC/DAL

-Refer to points 2, 3 and 4 of the "Brand new project scenario".
+Refer to points from 2 to 6 of the "Brand new project scenario".

 ##### TODO